datalad-handbook/book/docs/usecases/RStudio_user.rst

 One could overwrite the file by first unlocking it (using ``datalad unlock .``), but that would not be very practical, and it would save the script as a binary file, making the version control very inefficient.

 You do not want to use Git-annex for scripts, as they are text files which version should be handled by Git..
-Bobby then shows how to tell datalad to use git for text files and he runs: ``datalad create -c text2git --force``.
+Bobby then shows how to tell DataLad to use git for text files and he runs: ``datalad create -c text2git --force``.

 Max can now work on its script as he used to, but commit changes using the ``datalad save -r`` command.